CodeReclaimers/neat-python/examples/README.md

 Documentation for the library and some of the examples may be found [here](http://neat-python.readthedocs.io/en/latest/).

+For convenience, a conda environment that supports running all of the examples is available in this directory.

 ## The examples ##

 * `xor` A "hello world" sample showing basic usage.